Annotation Interface NonNull

 If a type variable has all its usages being projected in one direction or the other, it should be given a non-null upper bound, and any non-null projections can then be removed.

-Where it is not applicable
+Where it is applicable